How to Start a Beer Festival

 You could also send an email blast to different beer aficionado groups and give away free tickets to drum up interest.
 Another great way to attract attendees is to partner with drinking apps, some of which promote nearby beer festivals or provide discount codes for participants.
 Also, decide whether your event is 21 and over only or if families are also welcome.
 This information should be clearly advertised ahead of time, as it will help patrons decide whether or not to attend.

 When the big day arrives, there are several important supplies you'll need to keep the beer flowing all day.
 First, if you're providing the beer yourself (rather than leaving that up to the breweries), you'll need several kegerators to keep beer cold and ready to serve.
-You'll also want to have plenty of beer sampler glasses on hand for patrons to carry from table to table.
+You'll also want to have plenty of sampler glasses on hand for patrons to carry from table to table.

 To save money, provide each attendee with one sampler glass they'll use throughout the festival.
 Concurrently, make sure to set up plenty of rinsing stations throughout the event for them to clean their glass between samples.
 Depending on your preferences and expectations, you may also want to obtain chairs, tables, and tents.
+General event management supplies like wristbands, crowd control materials, and safety products are necessary, too.

 To increase sales, consider offering beer-related merchandise like t-shirts, glassware, and other memorabilia at your festival.
 You can also create a customized souvenir for guests to take home to remember the event.
 Another option is to employ musical acts and local food trucks to keep patrons entertained and full of delicious food.